Asset Tags And Their Designs

 Asset tags made from various materials and for various surfaces are used in just about every industry.
 The types of tags range from the humble Barcode label to QR (Quick Response) codes, RFID, GPS or Wi-Fi technology.
-The purpose of tagging your valuable assets, tools and equipment is to reduce human error, reduce asset “misplacement” and automate certain business processes.
+The purpose of tagging your valuable assets, tools and equipment is to reduce human error, asset “misplacement” and automate business processes.

 Organisations purchase hundreds of different types of assets, tools and equipment for the successful operation of their tasks.
 Often these assets circulate within different departments or across different locations, and even countries.